NastiaTuf/angular-workshop-agentic-ai-engineering/README.md

 1. Angular Language Service - Adds better syntax-highlighting & automatic refactorings
 1. Prettier - Formats your code automatically in the same way across your project.

+## Technical Documentation

+For detailed information about the tech stack, dependencies, and architecture, see [TECH_SUMMARY.md](./TECH_SUMMARY.md).